mermaid-js/mermaid/docs/syntax/block.md

 # Block Diagrams Documentation

-**Icons:**
+## Icons

+Here is a brief explanation of the icons used in the documentation:

+> **Note**
-- 🔥: Indicates newly added diagrams.
+> 🔥: Indicates newly added diagrams.<br>
-- `-beta`: Marks diagrams with experimental syntax that might change over time.
+> -beta: Marks diagrams with experimental syntax that might change over time.

 ## Introduction to Block Diagrams